-To ensure that you earn the best reward possible, Yoroi offers the feature of filtering staking pools based on staking cost, pool size, and ROI.
+To ensure that you earn the best reward possible, Yoroi offers the feature of filtering staking pools based on staking cost, pool size, and ROI, making it one of the best staking pools.
 The staking reward is the same as Daedalus, approx 5 percent APY.

-3. Binance: Best Place to Stake ADA for High Returns
+3. Binance: Best Place to Stake ADA (Cardano) for High Returns

 The world’s biggest exchange, Binance, also functions as a web wallet.
 If your device connects to the internet, you can access your wallet.
 But with this ease of access, comes a price.
 Binance controls your private key which directly translates to controlling your funds in place of you.
 Nevertheless, you get more than 5 percent rewards with Binance.
 But to earn this reward, you need to lock your tokens for at least 30 days.

 The exchange also offers the flexibility of locking your coin for 60 or 90 days.
 With this, you can withdraw your ADA tokens at any time but it reduces the rewards significantly.
 Thanks to the low entry price which is the same as 1 ADA.
 All of these amazing features make it one of the best places to stake ADA

 4. Exodus Wallet: Best ADA Staking Several Coins